We contributed during 1 year for Glamour Brazil. This post was about 3 secret Japanese restaurants in town that we love!

 Located in the back of a Japanese butcher shop, in NoHo, Bohemian is perhaps one of the most coveted hidden restaurants in the city.
 It’s a hard place to find and you’ll surely think you in the wrong place.
 Plus, the long, dark corridor does make you think twice while walking in.

 How it works?
 Well, first the phone number for reservations is not disclosed and it’s a referral-only spot.
 The way to get a reservation is to try to find someone who has already been to the restaurant so they can give you the phone.
 This is the only way you’ll be able to call and schedule your reservation.
 Cool, right?
-(Pstttt…we have it!!!)
+(Pstttt…we might have it!!!)

 Everything there is a-m-a-z-i-n-g… from simple food (with inspiration in the American and French cuisines) to the minimalistic décor and background music – playing Japanese grooves, and even jazz and bossa nova!
 The tasting menu is a great price and nothing out of the ordinary…it goes for $55, with 6 dishes.